 Meigle House may stand on the site of an earlier house as it contains many cellars below ground level.
-The present house dates from 1796 when Mr Patrick Murray XXXXX
+The present house dates from 1796.

 A letter to the Dundee Advertiser of 15 February 1877 suggests that the Mansion House of Meigle and its surroundings, which were for some time occupied as an educational seminary for boys but whose lease was shortly to expire, was the perfect place to open a hydropathic establishment.
 Nothing more than a few letters, for and against the idea, materialised.

-The Cottage Hospital was built and endowed by Mrs Edward Cox, Cardean, in memory of her husband, who died of pneumonia in 1913 at the age of 62.
+The hospital was a gift from Mrs Cox of Cardean House to the village of Meigle.
+It was built in memory of her late husband, who died of pneumonia in 1913 at the age of 62, and opened for patients in 1922.
 The Cox family had extensive business interests in Dundee, and their name is memorialised by Cox’s Stack in Lochee.
+The hospital had an operating theatre, dispensary and four small wards.
+It was closed in 1994 and subsequently converted to a care home (Meigle Country House).

 In 1876/7 Sir George Kinloch of Kinloch, Baronet, who was interested in all things historical connected to his estate of Meigle, found that creating a museum for the Pictish stones that were standing in the churchyard and those found buried under the floor of a demolished corn kiln at Templehall on the north side of Forfar Road opposite the church was not as straightforward a job as he had hoped.